At Makers Empire we support students through every phase of the design thinking process.

 Our 3D design software is the perfect place for students to bring their ideas to life, to create prototypes and to test out new ways of making things.
 We want students to be able to generate many new ideas so that they have plenty to choose from as they move onto testing their ideas and making 3D designs.

-Here are 10 of our favourite strategies for generating new ideas:
+Here are 10 of our favorite strategies for generating new ideas:

 1. Putting heads together